VermaSankalp/FYP_search_engine/README.md

+# Intelligent Market Analysis Repository - LIX1 FYP

-Website for querying the SOLR database holding financial news articles.
+Website for querying the SOLR database holding financial news article and visualising insights drawn

 Uses the React-Solr-Connector library to return query results from the fyp_documents SOLR database.

-Steps to run the web app:
+**Steps to run the web app:**

 1. Ensure that you have Node.js installed
 2. Run the command "npm i" to install all the packages